OfficeDev/office-js-docs-pr/docs/outlook/mobile-event-based.md

     ],
     ```

 1. In the "extensions.ribbons.requirements.formFactors" array, add "mobile" as an item.
-When you are finished, the array should look like the following.
+When you're finished, the array should look like the following.

     ```json
     "formFactors": [